Polymer/old-docs-site/app/1.0/docs/tools/polymer-cli.md

   distribute on a registry like Bower or NPM.
 Elements are reusable and organized to be used alongside other elements, so components are referenced outside the project.
-* App projects.
+* Application projects.
 In an app project, you build an application, composed of Polymer elements, which you intend to deploy as a website.
 Applications are self-contained, organized with components inside the application.